Sign up for a preview subscription

 - Subscription – A subscription gives you an online cloud environment and experience.
 It also lets you see how customizations that you develop can be deployed to the cloud.

 - Microsoft Azure Active Directory – The cloud environment includes Azure AD.
 Azure AD helps you manage users, groups, security roles, and licenses for online applications, much as you manage them for on-premise environments.

 - Users – Users of the services that your organization has subscribed to are managed in Azure AD.
 Any users in your tenant can be added and assigned to security roles.

-- Organizational account – Users receive Azure AD credentials, which are separate from other desktop or corporate credentials.
+Organizational account – Users receive Azure AD credentials.
+These credentials are separate from other desktop or corporate credentials.
 The Azure AD credentials are used to sign in to Microsoft Office 365 and other Microsoft cloud services.
 Users sign in by using their organizational account.

 - You've received an email that invites you to participate in the preview.

 - If your company has an organizational account with Microsoft Online Services, and you're signed in, you must sign out before you continue.
 Alternatively, you can use InPrivate Browsing mode.

 - If you aren't sure whether you're signed in, delete your browser cookies, and then close your browser before you continue.

 Only one person (tenant administrator) in an organization must perform this task.
 If you aren't the person who is subscribing to this release, wait until your organization has been signed up and you've received your user credentials.
 Then continue with the procedure.

 - Finance and Operations and Retail are available only to existing Microsoft Dynamics 365 channel partners and customers who are currently enrolled in the Business Ready Enhancement Plan (BREP) service plan.
 Existing customers can find details about how to access trials on CustomerSource.
 Partners can find the details on PartnerSource.